 Sometimes just the ticket you need is hanging with people (I supposed the opposite could be true for some personalities).
 Maybe there’s some friend who you could bounce your ideas and frustrations off of, or maybe there’s a friend outside of youth ministry that you could hang with and not even begin to approach talking shop.
 Either type of person you may need, make sure you carve out some time to spend with them.

 Make the big decision that’s been draining you

 Often times a game-changing or potentially painful decision sits right in front of you and robs you of your passion and energy.
 Make the call!
 You might be surprised at the freedom and renewed excitement you feel once you get that out of the way.
 If it is a tough conversation, pray about it and then have it.
 Tackle that energy-busting obstacle you’ve been putting off.

 Do something fun

 Youth ministry fatigue usually sets in when you aren’t getting enough rest or are all work and no play.
 So find an afternoon soon where you can get away for a few hours and relax.

 Get away from it all

 Sometimes there’s nothing you can do about feeling drained without just simple taking some time off.
 This week I’m nearly completely offline (any posts that you read on the blog have been set to post each day automatically) and spending time with the family.
 Fight fatigue with fun.
 Hit the beach.
 Go to Disneyland.
-Leave your laptop, turn off your phone and get away.Graduation SALE: Discounted prices on Jesus-centered graduation gift sets until May 1.
-Plus, FREE standard shipping.
+Leave your laptop, turn off your phone and get away.Graduation SPECIAL: FREE Shipping on Jesus-centered graduation gift sets until June 30.
 Prepare them for what's next!

 What do you do to fight fatigue?